 How Can You Serve Radishes to Your Dog?

 Radishes, just like with other vegetables, can be served raw or cooked to your dog.
 However, your dog is also more likely to eat this vegetable raw because it is crunchier.
 You can also serve roasted radishes to your pup, as long as there are no spices and seasonings.

 If you are planning of adding radish to your dog’s diet, it’s best to consult your vet about it, especially if your pup has an underlying health condition.

 Generally, dogs can tolerate a teaspoon or two of radish per serving.
 However, this can also vary depending on the type of radish, which is more important and should be determined first.

+In case you are wondering: Can dogs eat daikon radishes?
+Yes.
 White radish or daikon radish is safe for dogs to eat the same way as a red radish.
-However, you should avoid giving horseradish to your pup because it is too spicy and it can more likely upset your dog’s stomach.
+However, you should avoid giving horseradish to your pup because it is too spicy and the spicy taste can more likely upset your dog’s stomach.

 What Should You Do If Your Dog Eats Radishes?

 If you can, it would greatly help if you know not just the amount of radish your dog ate, but also the type, and the way it was cooked or prepared.